openmobilehub/react-native-omh-maps/CONTRIBUTING.md

 ### Creating a new package

-To create a new package, use the interactive CLI tool: `yarn scripts createPackage`.
+To create a new package, use the interactive CLI tool: `yarn scripts createPlugin`.
 The whole package along with scripts, configuration and dependencies will be bootstrapped for you.
 Yarn dependencies will be installed automatically and the package will be added to aliases in `tsconfig.json` and as a dependency to the sample app.